ARMmbed/mbed-os-example-client/README.md

 ### Changing socket type

-Your device can connect to mbed Device Connector via one of two binding modes: UDP or TCP.
+Your device can connect to mbed Device Connector via UDP or TCP binding mode.
 The default is UDP.
-Binding mode cannot be changed in 6LoWPAN ND or Thread mode.
+The binding mode cannot be changed in 6LoWPAN ND or Thread mode.

 To change the binding mode:

 1. In the `simpleclient.h` file, find the parameter `SOCKET_MODE`.
-1. The default is `M2MInterface::UDP`.
+The default is `M2MInterface::UDP`.
 1. To switch to TCP, change it to `M2MInterface::TCP`.

-Then re-build and flash the application.
+1. Rebuild and flash the application.

 <span class="tips">**Tip:** The instructions in this document remain the same, irrespective of the socket mode you select.</span>